Summer Starter FAQs

 Can I receive any financial aid as a Summer Starter?

-Summer Starter's are not eligible for any scholarship offers, however grants can be provided depending on availability and proven need.
-For more information on student loans, contact the Office of Financial Aid: 419-772-2272
+Summer Starter's are not eligible for any merit-based scholarships, however grants can be provided depending on availability and proven need.
+For more information on student loans and completing the FAFSA, contact the Office of Financial Aid: 419-772-2272.

 What is the curriculum for the Summer Starter Program?